Outlook Web Access (OWA) Features and Views

 If you have forgotten your login ID, please refer to your New Student documents, contact the HCC Help Desk, or utilize the "What's My User ID" on the HCC Express login page to obtain your HCC Login ID.

 If you just registered today, your email account will not be available until tomorrow.
 If you have an established working account and now you can't login, you may have mistyped your password, causing your account to be locked.
 Close your browser and retry after 30 minutes when the account automatically unlocks.
-Or contact the Help Desk if you continue to have a problem logging in.
+You may also want to reset your password through Password Services to ensure that you are using the right credentials.
+Please contact the Help Desk if you continue to have a problem logging in.

-If you forgot your password, contact the Help Desk.
+If you forgot you can reset it through Password Serivices.
+If you have any trouble resetting your password please contact the Help Desk.

 Yes!
 You need to login to your HCC email account and follow these instructions.